 - A key problem in most engineering colleges is that the students should not only become skilled engineers but should also train to speak and write clearly.

 Helping the new

-- The solution at many IITs has been to set aside time and resources towards initiating incoming students into college level education.
+- The solution at many IITs has been to set aside time and resources for initiating incoming students into college-level education.

 - At IIT Mandi in Himachal Pradesh for example, a five-week induction programme gently welcomes them into the academic setting and helps them feel at home.

 - This phase also breaks the ice between students and faculty, making it easy for the students to get in touch with their teachers.

 - This useful programme requires time and mentorship effort from faculty members.